💳 Finance & Banking

 International money transfers

 Singapore has no foreign exchange controls — you can send any amount internationally without restrictions.
 That said, the cheapest way to send money home is almost never your local bank's wire transfer.
-Fintech platforms save most expats meaningful money on every transfer.
+The right choice depends on the amount, destination, and whether you care more about speed or FX margin.

 Fintech tool